filodb/FiloDB/README.md

 * New metrics and monitoring framework based on Kamon.io, with built in stats logging and statsd output, and tracing of write path
 * Replaced Phantom with direct usage of Java C* driver.
 Bonus: use prepared statements, should result in better performance all around especially on ingest; plus should support C* 3.0+
 * WHERE clauses specifying multiple partition keys now get pushed down.
 Should result in much better read performance in those cases.
+* New :hash function makes it easier to hash partition key components into smaller cardinality (but specify the full key in WHERE clauses)
 * New config `filodb.cassandra.keyspace-replication-options` allows any CQL replication option to be set when FiloDB keyspaces are created with CLI --command init
 * CLI log directory can be easily changed with FILO_LOG_DIR env var
 * CLI analyze command can now analyze segments from multiple partitions up to a configurable maximum # of segments